juliaaano/juliaaano/_posts/2017/2017-03-04-apis-the-new-soa.md

 og_image: /images/blue-bus-small.png
 ---

 The business around API's is growing these days.
-I've been reading a lot about how companies should be building platforms to achieve innovation and reach new markets.
+There has been quite a lot of talking about how companies should be building platforms to achieve innovation and reach new markets.
 It's all about opening your business to let others create value on top of it.
 The financial industry (i.e. banks) is taking the lead in this area.
-One thing I didn't realize before is how similar all this is to the old gold SOA.
+One thing I didn't realize before is how similar this movement is to the old gold SOA.

 <!--more-->